Section Image

 Deer Park

-Louisville Kentucky has a wide variety of attractions all over the city.
+Louisville has a wide variety of attractions all over the city.
 Whether you enjoy college basketball, baseball history, bourbon, horse racing, or something else, there is something for you.
 The zoo is always a good time or stop by a distillery and take a tour.
-Louisville full of museums, from the Louisville slugger museum to the Kentucky Derby museum.
-Bardstown Rd, which borders the Deer Park neighborhood to the Northeast, has its own Farmers market that is open year-round on Saturdays.
+Louisville full of museums, from the Louisville Slugger Museum to the Kentucky Derby museum.
+Bardstown Road, which borders the Deer Park neighborhood to the northeast, has its own farmers market that is open year-round on Saturdays.
 Bardstown Road is full of funky vintage clothing shops, candy shops, cafés, restaurants, and even a Doo Wop Shop that sells anything musical.
 The nearest grocery store is Kroger which is down the road from the neighborhood.
-Deer Park has two beautiful catholic churches that serve the area around the neighborhood.
-They both have private catholic schools for children k-8 and both are National Blue Ribbon winners.
+Deer Park has two beautiful Catholic churches that serve the area around the neighborhood.
+There are several major employers in and around the Louisville area.
+The Kroger Company, Baptist Healthcare System, University of Louisville, GE appliances, and amazon just to name a few.

 The Deer Park Neighborhood Association has several events throughout the year that residents can attend and participate in.
 They host a community garage sale, Porchfest, and NeighborFest to name a few.
 They also hold community events like the Deer Park Neighborhood Tree Champions, which planted nearly 50 trees in the fall, and they have tricker-treating in the neighborhood, Christmas caroling, and streets that are lit up for the holidays.
 They do have a website that is dedicated to the neighborhood and hold events year-round.
 Sign up for the newsletter to never miss an event.